diem/website/docs/reference/glossary.md

 * **HotStuff** is a recent proposal for a [BFT](#byzantine-fault-tolerance-bft) consensus protocol.
 * LibraBFT, Libra's consensus algorithm, is based on HotStuff.
-* It simplifies reasoning about safety and addresses some performance limitations of previous consensus protocols.
+* It simplifies the reasoning about safety, and it addresses some performance limitations of previous consensus protocols.

 ## L